klocey/cms-stars/README.md

 ## Files & Directories

 <details><summary>app.py</summary>
-The primary file for running the Rush hospital compare application.
+The primary file for running the application.
 This file contains the entirety of source code for the app as well as many comments to explain the application's functionality.
 </details>

 <details><summary>assets</summary>